yedivanseven/CheckerPy/README.md

 ```python
 out = AllLimited.AllStr.NonEmpty.JustList(inp, lo='aaa', hi='zzz')
 ```
-Just use tab-completion to find out which validator-methods are already set before you chain them using the `o` method.

 The same is true for the `numpy` validators.
 Provided you have imported `JustInt64` from `checkerpy.types.numpy`, calling